Conditional Filter

 Processing stages

-1. Adjustable deadtime: As a first filter stage, the adjustable deadtime is applied.
+Adjustable deadtime: As a first filter stage, the adjustable deadtime is applied.
 It acts only on the channel itself, considering rising and falling edges as two separate channels.
 After an event in one of the channels occurred, no other event can appear in the same channel for the defined deadtime.
-The deadtime can only be set in integer multiples of the FPGA clock cycle (TT20: 6000 ps, TT Ultra: 2000 ps, TTX: 1333 ps) with a technically required minimum of one cycle.
+On the Time Tagger 20, the deadtime can only be set in integer multiples of the FPGA clock cycle of 6 ns with a technically required minimum of one cycle.
+Conversely, on the Time Tagger Ultra and Time Tagger X, the deadtime can be set to any integer value greater than the duration of one FPGA clock cycle, which is 2000 ps and 1333 ps, respectively.

 Consequences